ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Technical Validation

+Prior to model training, each cropped clip underwent additional preprocessing: conversion to grayscale, symmetric zero-padding to square, spatiotemporal resizing via trilinear interpolation, and intensity normalization.
+Table~\ref{tab:preprocessing} summarizes the preprocessing steps from raw video properties to the format used as input to model training, validation, and testing.

-The eight models were trained on the two binary tasks on a compute node equipped with three NVIDIA A6000 GPUs (48GB each).
+The selected architectures span both convolutional and transformer-based paradigms and include 3D ResNet~\cite{3dresnet}, 3D U-Net~\cite{cicekunet3d}, V-Net~\cite{milletari2016v}, UNet++~\cite{zhou2018unet++}, SENet154~\cite{hu2018senet}, Swin-UNETR~\cite{hatamizadeh2021swin}, UNETR~\cite{hatamizadeh2022unetr}, and a ViT~\cite{dosovitskiy2020image}-based classifier.
+The eight architectures were trained on the five binary tasks on a compute node equipped with three NVIDIA A6000 GPUs (48GB each).
 We used the AdamW optimizer with an initial learning rate of $1.5 \times 10^{-5}$.
 Each model was trained for 50 epochs.
-Binary cross-entropy with logit loss was used as the loss function during training, validation, and testing.
-Batch sizes varied across architectures depending on GPU memory requirements and the model FLOP count and memory cons, typically ranging from a total of 12 to 96 across the three GPUs, with larger models using smaller batch sizes to fit in memory.
+Binary cross-entropy with logit loss was used as the loss function during training and validation.
+Batch sizes varied across architectures depending on GPU memory requirements and the model FLOP count, typically ranging from a total of 12 to 96 across the three GPUs, with larger models using smaller batch sizes to fit in memory.